 Push the cut off straw back into the cake.
 Cut the remaining straws to length.
 Frost as usual.

-To Avoid Using Plastic:
+To Avoid Using Plastic Straws:

 Since plastic straws are basically ruining the earth, I’ve been trying to avoid them when possible.
-I was extremely pleased to find out that paper straws work just as well as plastic to support a tired cake and to hold a layered cake together.
+I was extremely pleased to find out that paper straws work just as well as plastic to support a tiered cake and to hold a layered cake together.
 They’re a little more expensive but will not kill all the turtles.
 Seems like a worthwhile trade-off to me.

 If you’d like a copy of my FREE baker’s pantry checklist, sign up below and I’ll send it to you.
 I like to print a copy and keep it inside my pantry so I know what I have and what I need from the store.